- Download our Moving to Frankfurt Guide (PDF)

 Types of accommodation in Frankfurt

 Housing in Frankfurt is generally unfurnished, and we recommend that expats consider investing in some basic items of furniture.
-It may come as a surprise to some that unfurnished properties in Frankfurt are typically empty, often without carpets, light fittings or large kitchen appliances.
+It may come as a surprise to some that unfurnished properties in Frankfurt are typically empty, often without carpets, light fittings or white appliances.
 The advantage of this is that tenants are allowed more leeway in terms of decor.
 While many people do paint their apartments, tenants are required to repaint in white or neutral colours at the end of a lease.